evidentlyai/evidently/docs/book/get-started/tutorial.md

 ### Generating dashboards and HTML reports

+Note about column mapping.
+We do not perform any further data preparation

 `Dashboard` generates an interactive report that includes the selected `Tabs`.&#x20;

+## 4. Understand which other Tabs and Sections are available

 You can choose the following **Tabs**: